microsoft/msquic/README.md

 On Linux, MsQuic relies on [OpenSSL](https://www.openssl.org/) for TLS 1.3 functionality.

-> **Important** This configuration relies on an [outstanding pull request](https://github.com/openssl/openssl/pull/8797) to OpenSSL master for QUIC/TLS support.
-It is still currently unknown as to when it will be merged into master.
+> **Important** This configuration relies on a fork of OpenSSL master for QUIC/TLS support.
+It is still currently unknown as to when mainline will support QUIC.
 See [here](https://www.openssl.org/blog/blog/2020/02/17/QUIC-and-OpenSSL/) for more details.

 > **Important** This configuration does not support 0-RTT.
 Complete integration with OpenSSL is an ongoing effort.